lektorium-tutor/lekt/docs/install.rst

     # If you downloaded the tutor binary
     sudo rm /usr/local/bin/tutor

-    # Optionally, you may want to remove Tutor plugins installed.
+    # Optionally, you may want to remove Lekt plugins installed.
     # You can get a list of the installed plugins:
     pip freeze | grep tutor
     # You can then remove them using the following command: